Nikolay-Lysenko/Nikolay-Lysenko.github.io/_posts/2024-03-31-brief-history-of-polyphonic-music-in-xii-xviii-centuries.markdown

 In general, there is only one rhythmic rule — misalignments between rhythm and meter are not allowed.
 This means that a listener must be able to unambiguously define meter from rhythm.
 This, in turn, means that splitting a measure into note durations must be a set of binary splits with the left part having duration greater than or equal to that of the right part.

 You can read more about the rules of strict counterpoint in "Gradus ad Parnassum" (1725) by Fux or in "Convertible Counterpoint in the Strict Style" (1909) by Taneyev.
 However, it is appropriate to highlight that these rules prescribe how to write a polyphonic fragment of no more than 20 measures in length.
 But how are the longer pieces written?
 They are compiled from such fragments.
 Coherence between adjacent fragments is achieved with these techniques:
-* ostinato imitation — exact repetition of the same melody by a voice (in particular, repetitions of cantus firmus),
+* ostinato imitation — exact repetition of the same melody by a voice (in particular, repetitions of cantus firmus), whereas other voices may have new melodies,
 * stretto imitation — exact repetition of voice's part by another voice before the original voice finishes it and transition of out-of-room imitated notes to the next fragment,
 * imitation with variation — one of the above options, but with alterations in imitating voice such as melody inversion, retrograde inversion, or changes in rhythm,
-* complex counterpoint — a group of voices is repeated with some modifications such that no rules are violated by the modified copy (unlke the previous options, multiple voices are repeated and not just one).
+* compound counterpoint — a group of voices is repeated with some modifications such that no rules are violated by the modified copy (unlke the previous options, multiple voices are repeated and not just one).

-Complex counterpoint can be classified by applied modifications:
+Compound counterpoint can be classified by applied modifications:
-* invertible counterpoint — some voices are swapped with each other,
+* invertible counterpoint — some voices might be swapped with each other, inverted, and/or reverted,
-* structural counterpoint — some voices are inverted and/or reverted,
 * vertically convertible counterpoint — a pair of voices is repeated with the same shift added to all intervals between them,
 * horizontally convertible counterpoint — a pair of voices is repeated with delay in time between them.